pivotal/docs-tap/app-sso/service-operators/identity-providers.md

 Where:

-- `search.base` is the base used when runnning an LDAP search for groups.
+- `search.base` is the base used when running an LDAP search for groups.
-- `search.filter` is the filter used when runnning an LDAP search for groups.
+- `search.filter` is the filter used when running an LDAP search for groups.
 It must contain the string `{0}` which is replaced by the dn of the user when performing group search, e.g. `member=cn=marie,ou=Users,dc=example,dc=org`.
 - `search.depth` (optional, defaults to unset) the depth at which to perform nested group search (see below)
 - `search.searchSubTree` (optional, defaults to unset) whether to look for groups in sub-trees of the `search.base`.